Fellow-Consulting-AG/docapp-docs/docs/security/privileges.md

 - View
 - Update
 - Delete
-- Approve
+- First Approval
-- Second approval
+- Second Approval

 ### View
 If a user doesn't have the view permission, the document type will not be shown to him on the dashboard.